pavitranew/session-8-ang2-recipes/_classes/readme.md

 #### Super

-Calls the thing that you are extending first.

-We want to extend our Animal class to include a subclass dogs.
+We want to extend our Animal class to include a subclass: dogs which will include a breed.

 This will not work: